Siphon880gh/boilerplate-agile-ai-saas/Readme.md

 ## Review: Backend

 So far we've only alluded to the backend.
 Many of the modules are now placed in "LIVE" mode (rather than "DEMO" mode when we were demonstrating each module individually to stakeholders).
 The modules in "LIVE" mode makes a function call when the user clicks a submit button.
 That messageParent calls the appropriate method in mainController at root assets/index.js.
 The mainController may update the local data model at appModel.
 And it may read from, or write to, the Mongo database: It makes a fetch request to an API endpoint running at port 5001.
-You have `microservices/api_service.py` and `microservices/video_engine.py` running at different terminals (or `concurrently` with Nodejs)
+You have `microservices/api_service.py` listening at port 5001, and when an API endpoint gets hit, it receives whatever request body, then updates or reads from the Mongo database appropriately.
+When on the preview slideshow page, the same `api_service.py` passes request body and other information from Mongo to a function that creates the slideshow.
+The api service imported `slideshow-engine/process.py` as the function that creates the slideshow.
+Since this is a boilerplate, it mimics creating a slideshow by copying slideshow-engine/demo/demo.mp4 into users/ as the slideshow and updates the user's case in Mongo document content.

+Because we want slideshow-engine decoupled from database so that it's unaware of any databases and its only role is to make slideshow videos, it took arguments of the name of the function (which has Mongo calls) and the name of the variables at process.py, and deferred to the function to do anything database related.
+It doesn't even have to be database related.
+This was discussed under the slideshow creation section.

 ## Review: Web Analytics